How To Make a Jar Terrarium

 Today we’re going to learn how to build a very simple jar terrarium, a really cool decoration for your room!

-This very cool and good-looking type of ant nest is perfect if you’re planning on keeping a very small species of ant, like Tetramorium caespitum or Pheidole pallidula, and if you don’t have lots of space to dedicate to more large and complex ant keeping setups!
+This cool and attractive type of ant nest is perfect if you're planning on keeping a very small species of ant, like Tetramorium caespitum or Pheidole pallidula, especially if you don't have much space to dedicate to larger and more complex ant-keeping setups!

 Let’s see how we can build one of these!